kiarashatri/v2rayOneClick_en/README.md

 # v2rayOneClick_en
-english version of one click installation v2ray with many future's.
+english version of one click installation v2ray with many feature's.

 ## Running the script roadmap :